cloudflare/cloudflare-docs/products/magic-wan/src/content/tutorials/ipsec.md

 ## 2. Generate the PSK for the IPsec tunnels

-Create a POST request using the API to [Generate Pre Shared Key (PSK) for IPsec tunnels](https://api.cloudflare.com/#magic-ipsec-tunnels-generate-pre-shared-key-psk-for-ipsec-tunnels).
+Create a POST request using the API to [Generate Pre Shared Key (PSK) for IPsec tunnels](https://api.cloudflare.com/#magic-ipsec-tunnels-generate-pre-shared-key-psk-for-ipsec-tunnels) and initiate your session.

-## 3. Initiate IKE session

-Obtain your encryption key to use with Internet Key Exchange (IKE) and initiate your session.

 ## 4. Set up static routes